Dave Franco To Play Vanilla Ice In Upcoming Biopic

 Production is currently on hold due to the coronavirus pandemic.

-Franco admitted that had prevented him from listening to the seminal Vanilla Ice album, which shares the same name as the project, or watching Cool As Ice, which was the artist’s movie feature debut.
+Franco admitted the pandemic had prevented him from listening to the seminal Vanilla Ice album, which shares the same name as the project, or watching Cool As Ice, which was the artist’s movie feature debut.

 Franco recently released his directorial debut, The Rental, starring his wife, Alison Brie, as part of two couples who experience a horrific experience at an AirBnB.